pvcraven/2017_web_security/source/final/morgan/index.rst

 	* ng-init: directive initializes application data.
 	* ng-model: directive binds the value of HTML controls (input, select, textarea) to the application.

 Below is a piece of sample code that puts to use the above directives.
-The print out of the ample codee is listed below the code.
+The print out of the sample code is listed below the code.
 After a full understanding of the code below it leads right into the topic of Data Binding.

 .. code-block:: javascript